industrialtablet/RK3588-Development-Board/RK3588_Update_Firmware.md

 ## 1.1.
 Preface

-The ITX-3588J is installed with the Android operating system by default.
+The RK3588 is installed with the Android operating system by default.
 If users want to run other operating systems, they need to use the corresponding firmware to program to the mainboard.

-ITX-3588J has a flexible startup mode.
-Generally, the ITX-3588J development board will not turn brick unless the hardware is damaged.
+RK3588 has a flexible startup mode.
+Generally, theRK3588development board will not turn brick unless the hardware is damaged.

 If the accident appeared in the process of upgrading, bootloader damage, leading to unable to upgrade again, while still can enter `<span class="pre">MaskRom</span>` mode to repair.